entando/entando-docs/vuepress/docs/next/docs/reference/entando-cli.md

 ent prj get-bundle-id --auto
 ```

-If you have a microservice plugin in your project, a unique identifier will be calculated for it as well.
+A unique identifier will also be calculated for each microservice plugin in your project.
+You can determine this identifier with the command
 ```sh
 ent prj get-plugin-id --auto --repo=<BUNDLE-REPO-URL>
 ```
-The helpers `get bundle id` and `get plugin id` have also been added to `ent ecr` to calculate and display the bundle and plugin names related to Custom Resources.
+The helpers `get-bundle-id` and `get-plugin-id` have also been added to `ent ecr` to calculate and display the bundle and plugin names related to custom resources.
 ## Bundle Commands
-Use the `ent bundler` command to prepare a bundle for publication or extract a bundle from an application
+Use the `ent bundler` command to prepare a bundle for publication or extract a bundle from an application.`

 ### Prepare a Bundle for Publication